How to Grow Your Facebook Fan Page Quickly

 Interact With Your Fans

 When fans post on your wall or comment on your posts, interact with them when it's appropriate.
 For example, if you share a video of local students visiting your station and someone comments on how cute the kids are, post a follow-up comment about how much your station loved having them visit.
 If someone makes a remark slamming the mayor about your city's murder rate, use your discretion when commenting.

 You don't want to get involved in a confrontation or say something that will damage your media brand.
 This is why you need to have a clear social media policy in place.
-You want to avoid employees, acting on your company's behalf, to interject their opinions or get into a heated debate with your fans.
+You want to avoid employees acting on your company's behalf to interject their opinions or get into a heated debate with your fans.

 Balance Your Posts

 Don't randomly post updates.
-Use a strategy to balance your posts while following the social networking rules for media pros to grow your Facebook fan page.
+Use a strategy to balance your posts while following the social networking best practices for media pros to grow your Facebook fan page.
 Bombarding your fans' timeline with endless posts will make fans hit the "unlike" button.
 But you also don't want to make your Facebook fan page look like a ghost town because you're not posting often enough.

 Find when your fans are online by clicking on Insights > Posts.
 The data shows the peak hours your fans are online.
 Hit those peak times with carefully-planned posts so you can get your posts in front of your target audience without annoying them with a continual stream of content that clutters their timelines.